Loading...

 Time to check your understanding.

 What kind of brackets are used in HTML tags?
-Is it a, square brackets, b, round brackets, or c, angle brackets?
+Is it A, square brackets, B, round brackets or C, angle brackets?
 Pause the video here whilst you have a think.

-Did you select c?
+Did you select C?
 Well done.

 Angle brackets are used in HTML tags.

-These HTML tags are needed to tell the browser that there is a web page.
+These HTML tags are needed to tell the browser that there is a webpage.

-These are the foundations of a web page.
+These are the foundations of a webpage.

-So the top line, which says !DOCTYPE html, that tells the browser the type of document it's going to be working with.
+That tells the browser the type of document it's going to be working with.

-On line two, we have the open <html> tag, which indicates the start of the HTML code.
+On line two, we have the open html tag, which indicates the start of the HTML code.

-On line three, we have the open of the <body> tag, which is going to be the main text on the page.
+On line three we have the open of the body tag, which is going to be the main text on the page.

-And then we have the closed </body> and the closed </html> tags.
+And then we have the close body and the close HTML tags.

-In a web page, the <html> element tells the browser that everything inside the tags is HTML code.
+In a webpage, the HTML element tells the browser that everything inside the tags is HTML code.

-A heading is a piece of text that is made larger and bolder to act as a title for a section of a web page.
+A heading is a piece of text that is made larger and bolder to act as a title for a section of a webpage.

-So here, inside the body tag we have a <h1> tag.
+So here inside the body tag, we have a h1 tag.

-Headings can be added to a web page using the <h1> tag.
+Headings can be added to a webpage using the h1 tag.

 It automatically adds space before and after the text.

-Everything inside the <body> element is what will be seen in the web browser window.
+Everything inside the body element is what will be seen in the web browser window.

-Izzy says, "There's nothing showing on the web page yet.
+Izzy says, "There's nothing showing on the webpage yet.

-You need to add content in between your <body> tags."
+You need to add content in between your body tags."
 Izzy's correct.

-There's no content in between the <body> tags here, so the web page is appearing as a blank page.
+There's no content in between the body tags here.

 The <p> tag is used to create a paragraph of text.

-Each <p> tag creates a new paragraph, adding space between them automatically.
+Each <p> tag creates a new paragraph adding space between them automatically.

-So this code has three paragraphs: this is the first paragraph, this is the second paragraph, and this is the third paragraph.
+This is the first paragraph, this is the second paragraph, and this is the third paragraph.

 Oh no, Alex looks a bit worried.

-Alex says, "My HTML doesn't look right!
-I wanted each sentence on a new line."
 What has Alex forgotten?
 Look at the code carefully and maybe have a think.

 Ah, Sam spotted the mistake.